Human-Talks/human-talks-promote-event/README.md

 # Human Talks promote event ✨

-This project will be used by [Human Talks](https://humantalks.com/) organizers to promote event.
+This project will be used by [Human Talks](https://humantalks.com/) organizers to promote events.

 Using [Remotion](https://www.remotion.dev/), this tools can generate easily short video, containing title, place and speaker name.